-PTSD, as defined by WebMD, is:
+PTSD (post traumatic stress disorder), as defined by WebMD, is:

-Posttraumatic stress disorder(PTSD), once called shell shock or battle fatigue syndrome is a severe condition that can develop after a person has experienced or witnessed a traumatic or terrifying event in which serious physical harm occurred or was threatened.
+Posttraumatic stress disorder(PTSD), once called shell shock or battle fatigue syndrome is a severe condition that can develop after a person has experienced or witnessed traumatic events or terrifying event in which serious physical harm occurred or was threatened.
 PTSD is a lasting consequence of traumatic ordeals that cause intense fear, helplessness, or horrors, such as a sexual or physical assault, the unexpected death of a loved one, an accident, war, or natural disaster.

 What Causes PTSD?